darktable-org/dtdocs/content/special-topics/color-management/color-spaces.md

 In photography, the initial decomposition step is performed by the color filter array that sits on top of your camera's sensor.
 This decomposition is not ideal, so it is not possible to recreate the original emission directly by a simple addition.
 Instead we need to provide some intermediate scaling to adjust the three intensities.

 On screens, the LED bulbs are dimmed proportionally to each intensity, and the emissions of the three lights physically added to reconstruct the original emission.
-Digital images store the intensities of these primary lights as a set of 3 numbers for each pixel, depicted on the right of the above image as shades of grey.
+Digital images store the intensities of these primary lights as a set of 3 numbers for each pixel, depicted on the right of the above image as shades of gray.

 While a set of display intensities can be easily combined to recreate an original light on a screen (for example, if we created a synthetic image in-computer) the set of captured intensities from a sensor needs some scaling in order for the on-screen light addition to reasonably reproduce the original light emission.
 This means that every set of intensities, expressed as an RGB set, must be linked to a set of filters (or primary LED colors) that define a _color space_ -- any RGB set only makes sense with reference to a color space.